jdu/rack/README.md

-twine-jenkins-scripts
+The Rack
 =====================

-A repository of scripts used for jenkins Continuos Integration for the Twine project
+A repository of scripts (Soon to have a GUI) for running tests againsts the various parts of the Twine applicaton in a local environment.